oracle/node-oracledb/doc/api.md

 If the cleanup was successful, a *DPI-1067* error will be returned and the application can continue to use the connection.

 For small values of `callTimeout`, the connection cleanup may not complete successfully within the additional `callTimeout` period.
-In this case an *ORA-3114* is returned and the connection will no longer be usable.
-It should be released.
+In this case a *DPI-1080* error is returned and the connection will no longer be usable.
+The application should then close the connection.

 ### <a name="connectionadb"></a> 15.10 Connecting to Oracle Autonomous Database